 This is always a fun section.
-At this step you should clearly describe how you will achieve sustainable competitive differentiation.
-Then explain what barriers block others who try to follow you.
+At this step, you should clearly describe how you will achieve sustainable competitive differentiation.
+Then, explain what barriers block others who will try to follow you.

 Entrepreneurs often claim they have no competition because the idea is so unique.
-While that may indeed be true, it’s unlikely that you won’t have competition for at least the dollars that the customer has to spend on either existing approaches or alternatives.
+While that may indeed be true, it’s unlikely that you won’t at least have competition for the dollars the customer could spend on other existing approaches or alternatives.

-Technology is one obvious differentiator to bring out, but don’t forget others.
-For example, a wide variety of other aspects of your business model could provide competitive differentiation such as pricing, go-to-market, an open source strategy, and unique business partnerships.
+Technology is one obvious differentiator to bring up, but don’t forget others.
+For example, a wide variety of other aspects of your business model could provide competitive differentiation such as pricing, go-to-market strategy, an open source strategy, or unique business partnerships.

-Other sources of competitive advantages may include the network of users you build up or the data you collect over time.
-In the end, all of these may be as compelling as your technology differentiation and more important as a barrier to entry for competitors.
+Other sources of competitive advantages may include the network of users you build up, or the data you collect over time.
+In the end, all of these may be as compelling as the technology differentiation, and more important as a barrier to entry for competitors.

 One way to present your competitive differentiation is to show visually how you are uniquely different than your competitors.
 The classic format is a 2×2 grid where you end up in the upper right.
-The trick is defining each axis and then explaining in a credible way why you end up in a leadership position.
-It’s even better if you can explain why it will be hard for your competitors to move.
+The trick is defining each axis, and then explaining in a credible way why you end up in a leading position.
+It’s even better if you can explain why it will be hard for your competitors to follow.

 Step 10: Business Model

-For example, in a software company you should cover how you develop your product, sell, install and support it.
-You should also explain how you package and price it and what channels you may sell it through.
+For example, in a software company you should cover how you develop, sell, install, and support your product.
+You should also explain how you package and price it, and through which channels you can sell it.

-In the end we need to know as investors that you understand the methods and costs associated with building your product, selling it, and supporting customers in a profitable manner.
+In the end, investors need to know that you understand the methods and costs associated with building your product, selling it, and supporting customers in a profitable manner.

 Step 11: Financials

-The business model discussion ultimately leads to the financial model where the numbers should prove out your claims about the business model.
-In the financial section you should include:
+The business model discussion ultimately leads to the financial model, where the numbers should prove your claims about the business model.
+In the financial section, you should include: